 Whether you’re a new business just starting out or an established business looking to gain control of your inventory, here are a few steps you can take to start off on the right path.

-- Compare.
+Compare.
 Now that you have these two data points, compare the physical count with the data from your stock reports and analyze any discrepancies between the two.
 It will help you determine whether you have excess inventory or not.

 Once you have the final results, make adjustments to the stock item list to reflect the current and accurate totals.